by John Darer CLU ChFC MSSC RSP CLTC

 Assets in a trust that designates the child as beneficiary would be available for assessment even if the child has no ability to tap the money

-Structured settlement are not specifically addressed in either FAFSA or CSS Profile.
+Structured settlements are not specifically addressed in either FAFSA or CSS Profile.
 While structured settlement payments are not qualified retirement plans they are tax qualified when it comes to the taxation of periodic payments when such payments are damages excluded from gross income subject to IRC 104(a)(1), IRC 104(a)(2) and IRC 130 [translation workers comp, or on account of physical injury, physical sickness, wrongful death].

 NSSTA could and should do some good public relations in this area.